 Mark De Mesmaeker, Flemish Member of Parliament from the NV-A, proposed to create a TLD for Flanders (‘Vlaanderen’ in Dutch).
-The proposal should be ready mid 2009 and the total price tag will be around €100,000.
-At this moment they are still considering if the extension should be .vla, .vln, .vlaanderen or .fla.
-A two letter extension like .vl is impossible as these extensions are only available for independent countries recognized by the UN.
+The proposal should be ready mid and the total price tag would be around €100,000.
+Discussion over the exact letters is still ongoing: .vla, .vln, .vlaanderen or .fla?
+A two-letter extension like .vl is improbable as these extensions are only available for countries recognized by the UN.

-Does a small region like Flanders really needs its own TLD?!
-You must know that Flanders is a region in Belgium, one of the smaller countries in Europe, with a population of only 6,000,000 people.
-Creating a TLD for such a small target group may be a bit overkill in my opinion.
+Does a small region like Flanders really need its own top-level domain?
+Flanders is a region in Belgium, one of the smaller European countries, with a population of around 6 million.
+Creating a TLD for such a small group may be overkill.

-Based on an article in De Standaard, a Belgian newspaper.
+Based on an article (in Dutch) in De Standaard, a Belgian newspaper.